Notes on the Geography of The Western United States: Grass Valley, Nevada City, and Downieville

 From the same year: the Kidd and Knox Building, also on Broad.

 Apartments and offices are still available.
-The lure of "downtown" living, however, isn't irresistable in a town of only 4,000 people.
+The lure of downtown living, however, isn't especially compelling in a town of only 4,000 people.

 Nevada City also had two firehouses.
 Here's one of them: Pennsylvania Engine Co.
 No 2, from 1861.

 The Nevada Theater, which claims to be the oldest in California, opened in 1865, closed in 1957, but reopened in 1968.
 Mark Twain appeared here.

 The town went through a Deco phase, for example updating its old city hall.